+Connect more with Inside BruCrew Life!
 Follow us on social media, so you never miss a post.

-I also created a fun new Facebook group, and I would love for you to join.
+I also created a Facebook group, and I would love for you to join.
 It’s a group where you can share your favorite recipes, ask questions, share photos, and see what’s new with the BruCrew.
 If you would like to check it out, you can request to join HERE.

 Be sure to follow me on Instagram and tag #brucrewlifebaking, so I can see all the Inside BruCrew Life recipes you are making.